bcgov/designatedlands/README.md

 | **notes**                  | Misc notes related to layer                                                                                                                                                            |
 | **license**                | The license under which the data is distrubted.

+### Supported formats / data validation

+Non-BCGW data loads from url will generally work for any vector format that is supported by GDAL.
+Note however:

+- shapefile urls must be zip archives that include all required shapefile sidecar files (dbf, prj, etc)
+- `designatedlands` presumes that input data are valid and of types `POLYGON` or `MULTIPOLYGON`

 ## Configuration